Introduction

 Professional Indemnity Insurance

-AFS licensees providing retail financial products or services must maintain professional indemnity insurance to protect clients and meet obligations under the Corporations Act 2001 (Cth).
-According to ASIC’s regulatory guide requirements, proof documents for the AFSL application process must include:
+AFS licensees providing retail financial products or services must maintain adequate professional indemnity (PI) insurance to protect clients and meet obligations under the Corporations Act 2001 (Cth).

-Some applicants may be exempt from the requirement if regulated by APRA or otherwise permitted by ASIC.
-However, most licensees must show that any professional indemnity policy aligns with the scale and complexity of their financial services business.
-A responsible manager is typically involved in verifying ongoing compliance and ensuring the licensee is competent to maintain the coverage in line with licence conditions.
+Some applicants may be exempt from this requirement if regulated by APRA or if they have alternative arrangements approved by ASIC.
+However, most licensees must show that their professional indemnity policy aligns with the scale and complexity of their financial services business.

 Membership to Dispute Resolution Scheme

-Every AFSL holder offering services to retail clients must hold membership in an ASIC-approved external dispute resolution body.
-The primary body is the Australian Financial Complaints Authority (AFCA), which manages complaints about authorised representatives and addresses issues arising under the AFSL licence.
-During the AFSL application lodgment, applicants generally provide proof documents demonstrating how they will meet AFCA membership criteria.
+Every AFSL holder offering services to retail clients must hold a membership in an ASIC-approved external dispute resolution scheme.
+The primary scheme is the Australian Financial Complaints Authority (AFCA), which manages complaints and addresses issues arising under the AFSL.

 - Manage less complex complaints